Charles Bronson gets the Cannon treatment in Michael Winner’s contentious thriller

 Of all the stars, past and present, who were tempted by Cannon’s unbridled sense of ambition, it was an aging Charles Bronson who first took the bait.
 Golan-Globus had Death Wish in mind before their prospective Cannon buy-out, and after purchasing the rights to the series turned to veteran director Winner, their controversy-creates-cash mantra the perfect antidote for his flailing career.
 After a string of underwhelming efforts, including 1979‘s Firepower and a badly received remake of Raymond Chandler’s The Big Sleep, a new commercial modus was required if Winner was to become relevant again, and Cannon had just the ticket.
 He and Bronson had a history together that went beyond the original Death Wish, the two collaborating on a total of six movies, but it was the controversial Kersey who Cannon craved, the pair managing to bag Bronson and Winner at just the right time.

-Decades later and the movie still proves shocking for the most part — not just for its harsh depictions of sexual violence, but due to its political resonance and eye-for-an-eye Republican values.
-Far from portraying a ‘very sick man’, Bronson’s Paul Kersey became an urban incarnation of Clint Eastwood’s ‘the man with no name’, a colossal antihero with a ‘louder than words’ attitude who would embody the US government’s infamous ‘war on drugs’.
+Decades later and the movie still proves shocking for the most part, not just for its harsh depictions of sexual violence, but due to its political resonance and eye-for-an-eye Republican values.
+Far from portraying a ‘very sick man’, Bronson’s Paul Kersey became an urban incarnation of Clint Eastwood’s ‘the man with no name’, a colossal antihero with a louder than words attitude who embodied the US government’s infamous ‘war on drugs’.
 From the very opening shots of a thriving industrial skyline, this is a fight for the American Dream, one which advocates and even glamorises the slaughter of a gang of youths running roughshod over the system.

-Back in reality, the evidence for such attitudes and motivations was plain as day.
+Back in reality, the reasons for such attitudes and motivations was as plain as day.
 While the US media steered focus from the distinctly affluent issue of powder cocaine, laws on possession of the relatively cheap crack cocaine were tightened, a move that resulted in record numbers of ethnic minorities serving jail time as America’s ‘crack epidemic’ swept the nation, changing society’s perception of the black community irrevocably.
 It didn’t matter that banks laundered drug money, that kingpins were unseen and suited, that drugs were as much a routine for elites and sections of the middle classes as they were for low-income addicts.
-It was the jobless miscreants you needed to look out for, those uneducated kids from broken homes who had never been tossed a bone in their lives and had little else to do but loiter.
+It was the jobless miscreants you needed to look out for, those uneducated kids from broken homes who had never been tossed a bone in their lives and had little else to do but loiter, kids who would soon become fodder for the nation’s prison construction boom.
 Death Wish may have been a fictional vehicle designed to stir controversy and sell tickets, but its ill-conceived depictions would fuel the fire of a white middle-class America now willingly at the mercy of a very real sense of political outrage.

+It’s not quite so premeditated on Winner’s part.
 There are white criminals in the movie too, most notably Kevyn Major Howard’s Stomper, and though racism surely wasn’t on the filmmaker’s agenda, these things have a life of their own when viewed through a sociopolitical lens.
 One scene, in particular, stands out in this regard, depicting a ghetto blaster not as an item of cultural expression, but as an antisocial scourge that needs eradicating, a fact punctuated when Lawrence Fishburne’s Cutter is shot in the face after attempting to shield himself with the offending device.
-Smooth!
-Though I’m sure the likes of Sony and Nike, corporate brands who push urban consumerism and in doing so directly influence crime statistics, would have something to say about that in the 21st century.
+Rap was the language of the inner cities during the early 1980s, a unique form of cultural expression that along with breakdancing gave purpose to the young and directionless.
+Here it’s an ominous soundtrack for loutish nogoodniks accused of flushing traditional American values down the toilet.
+Talk about fearing what you don’t understand.

 Death Wish II is remorselessly insensitive, breathless in its amplifications of a society gone rotten.
 In no time at all a routine street robbery evolves into unrepentant and non-discriminatory violence, protracted scenes of rape shot with an almost voyeuristic relish.
 A distinctly manipulative scene sees Kersey’s doomed daughter flee her captors by flinging herself through a plate glass window.
 As a consequence she becomes impaled on a spike fence, an image that seems to carry certain religious connotations.
 Polls suggest that around 85 percent of Americans were Christians during the 1980s, so why not throw in a mock-Crucifixion to inflame things further?
 It’s this kind of overblown sequence that only serves to embellish the movie’s dubious message.

-Of course, hindsight is a powerful healer, and once stripped of its quick-fix politics and moral hysteria, Death Wish II becomes an irresistible time capsule for the heady exploitation boom of yesteryear, and a rather silly one at that.
-In an era of sophisticated, media-driven propaganda, the movie becomes so transparent that it almost seems kitsch; as does Bronson’s merciless antihero, a man seemingly bereft of human emotion as the bodies of his nearest and dearest pile up.
+Of course, hindsight is a powerful healer.
+Once stripped of its quick-fix politics and moral hysteria, Death Wish II becomes an irresistible time capsule for the heady exploitation boom of yesteryear, and a rather silly one to boot.
+In an era of sophisticated, media-driven propaganda, the movie becomes so transparent that it almost seems kitsch, as does Bronson’s merciless antihero, a man seemingly bereft of human emotion as the bodies of his nearest and dearest pile up.
 Watching Death Wish II, it sometimes feels like one of those carnival shooting galleries, the kind where good and bad figures pop-up and you have to decide which to gun down.
 Your aim might be off (or more likely your rifle’s sight tampered with) but the sketches are so obviously delineated that spotting the crooks is a doddle.
 Thanks to the movie’s similarly cheapo characterisation, Kersey has that ability, and if an innocent was to get caught in the crossfire, it’s difficult to imagine him shedding a tear.
 After all, real men don’t cry.
 Real men kill unflinchingly.

 The plot is similarly throwaway, a story of vengeance so like-for-like it’s positively derisory.
 This time around, Kersey is out to avenge the death of his snow white daughter and similarly ill-fated housekeeper, the only real distinction from the first movie being that affairs are moved from the notoriously expensive to film in New York City to the relatively cost-effective streets of Los Angeles.
 Kersey has relocated after the murder of his wife and the rape of his daughter, Carol, the latter of whom just can’t seem to catch a break.
-I mean, what are the odds that the formerly catatonic Carol, having only just been released from a mental hospital, would be set upon almost immediately, somehow finding the strength to leap through a plate glass window before her ludicrous impaling.
-She’s even raped for a second time before her murder-come-suicide.
-It’s beyond any and all digestible level of contrivance.
+I mean, what are the odds that the formerly catatonic Carol, having only just been released from a mental hospital, would be set upon almost immediately.
+She’s even raped a second time before her murder-come-suicide.
+It’s beyond any and all plausibility.

 Then you have Kersey himself, an unflinching vigilante with a cool monotone and irresistible plain clothes charisma, a man who isn’t merely above the law, but backed by it.
 Not only does our mass-murdering voice of reason go unpunished for his blatant misdeeds, cops and government officials are reluctant to persecute him, everyday citizens willing to turn a blind eye based on moral grounds.
 Yes, society advocates Kersey’s Wild West antics, because killing inner-city kids with handguns is the American way.
 It’s written in the constitution, people!

 Still, you’ve got to love the sheer audacity of it all.
 Winner is a mostly lousy filmmaker of chapjack productions, but you can only admire the force of his conviction.
 He seems to be having more fun than a juvenile delinquent armed with a magnifying glass and a bucket of soldiers; precisely, one suspects, because the majority of viewers are having very little fun with what he’s serving up.
-Though as is generally the case when it comes to the human condition, a deplorable desire for the grossly immoral wins out.
+Though as is generally the case when it comes to the human condition, a deplorable desire for the grossly immoral wins out, particularly for those critics with an axe to grind.
 You daren’t look away for fear of missing something abhorrent.

 Boy, have we come a long way!